ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-file-size.md

 This is more difficult, as there does not seem to be a great API for getting a file size unit string for a given locale.
 The only implemenation I've found is `Intl.NumberFormat`.
 This function can also do the numeric conversion, but we would not use it for that, because it only supports converting by using a factor of 1000, not 1024.
 We could instead do the number conversion ourselves and just ask `Intl.NumberFormat` to translate the unit string we need.
 However, it does not support translations for KiB/MiB/etc.

+**Implementation note:** We must set `unitDisplay: "long"` when translating `unit: "byte"` in order to get proper pluralization and support for all languages.

 Options:

 1. Find translations of each of our unit labels ("byte", "bytes", "KB", "MB", "GB", "TB", "PB", "KiB", "MiB", "GiB", "TiB", "PiB") for a fixed set of languages we wish to support.
 Maintain a mapping of language codes (e.g. "fr", "de", "zh_CN") to arrays of those localized unit labels.
 Given a locale to use, look up its language subtag in our map.
 If not found, fall back to English.